On This Page

 Full Details

-Best for Transcend Users
+Best for Transcend Machines

 Made of foam and mounted on a specially shaped plastic holder, the Transcend 3 Somnetics Filter Assembly is a reusable filter engineered to trap allergens before they reach your airway.